bhavaniravi/portfolio/data/blogs/airflow-introduction.md

 As you can see, the data flows from one end of the pipeline to the other end.
 There can be branches, but no cycles.

-## What problems does AirflowAirflow solve?
+## What problems does Airflow solve?

 Crons are an age-old way of scheduling tasks.

-1. With cron creating and maintaining a relationship between tasks is a nightmare, whereas, in AirflowAirflow, it is as simple as writing Python code.
+1. With cron creating and maintaining a relationship between tasks is a nightmare, whereas, in Airflow, it is as simple as writing Python code.
 2. Cron needs external support to log, track, and manage tasks.
 Airflow UI to track and monitor the workflow execution
 3. Cron jobs are not reproducible unless externally configured.
-The AirflowAirflow keeps an audit trail of all tasks executed.
+The Airflow keeps an audit trail of all tasks executed.
 4. Scalable

-## How to define a workflow in AirflowAirflow?
+## How to define a workflow in Airflow?

 Workflows are defined using Python files.